Art-n-MathS/DASOS/DASOS_win/DASOS/Readme.txt

 For bringing potential issues in discussion please use our group: https://groups.google.com/forum/#!forum/dasos---the-native-full-waveform-fw-lidar-software

-For updates and news please follow twitter @MiltoMiltiadou
+For updates and news please follow twitter @MiltoMiltiadou, @_DASOS_